LaRueGT/gnoga_factorial/README.md

 The tutorial was written in French and assumes a linux environment.
-With the help of google translate, the comp.lang.ada newsgroup, the #Ada IRC channel on freenode, and much experimentation I am making some headway on following this guide as an english speaking wondows user.
+With the help of google translate, the comp.lang.ada newsgroup, the #Ada IRC channel on freenode, and much experimentation I am making some headway on following this guide as an english speaking windows user.
 I hope to produce an English version of the excellent tutorial, and fill in some of my own advice for the parts I found challenging.